AW.jpg

 • Blazing New Worlds - a programme of commissions, events, and workshops which explored current and future roles of artist-led spaces, the NewBridge Projects potential role in Shieldfield (having just moved there), as well as the physical and political shifts revealed by Covid-19.

-In 2018-19 Andrew undertook an artist residency with Shieldfield Art Works (SAW) entitled North-EastEnders.
-Via workshops, screenings, public forum, and celebration events the project supported residents diverse in age and ethnicity to collectively articulate their differing experiences of the neighbourhood via a series of co-created short films.
+In 2018-19 Andrew undertook an artist residency with Shieldfield Art Works (SAW) and initiating a project entitled North-EastEnders.
+Via workshops, screenings, public forum, and celebration events the programme supported residents diverse in age and ethnicity to collectively articulate their differing experiences of the neighbourhood via a series of co-created short films.

-In 2015 artist duo Lloyd-Wilso (Andrew and artist Toby Lloyd) were nominated for the Contemporary Visual Arts Network (CVAN) artists films for their long-term Artist House 45 residency in South Leeds.
+In 2015 as artist duo Lloyd-Wilson (Andrew and artist Toby Lloyd) were nominated for the Contemporary Visual Arts Network (CVAN) artists films for their long-term Artist House 45 residency in South Leeds.
 You can watch the video here.

 • Chilli Studios - 10+ years as a sessional artist supporting the delivery of creative opportunities to adults who are, or are at risk of, experiencing mental health problems, and those who experience other forms of social exclusion within their communities.